Bo Guagua: Personal life

 At Oxford, Bo dated Lale Can Gözübüyük, a Turkish student who now works in finance.
 They organized a ball featuring a performance by DJ Tim Westwood and a speech by Jackie Chan.

 From around 2010 to late 2011, Bo was in a relationship with Sabrina Chen Xiaodan, the granddaughter of Chen Yun.
 In 2011, over 400 photos of the couple, taken during their trip to Tibet in the summer of 2010, surfaced online.
 The photos showed them receiving VIP-level treatment, including police motorcades escorting them throughout Tibet.
 Sabrina broke up with Bo several months before his father, Bo Xilai, was arrested.

-After 8 years of dating, Bo married Deffany Hsu Hui-yü, his schoolmate at Columbia University and the granddaughter of Hsu Wen-cheng, a Kuomintang politician and the founder Luodong Bo-ai Hospital in Yilan County, Taiwan.
+After 8 years of dating, Bo married Deffany Hsu Hui-yü, his schoolmate at Columbia University and the granddaughter of Hsu Wen-cheng, a Kuomintang politician and the founder of Luodong Bo-ai Hospital in Yilan County, Taiwan.
 The couple held a wedding banquet in Hsinchu County, Taiwan in November 2024.
 At the wedding, he paid tribute to his parents for "making sacrifices for the people and the greater good" and "endur[ing] fabricated crimes with grace."